tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 **Corresponding Activity:** [01-Stu_Eavesdropping_On_Server](Activities/01-Stu_Eavesdropping_On_Server)

 This activity drives home the discussion on the client-server model by having students surf the web with the browser's developer console open.
 Students will visit websites like Facebook and Yahoo, as well as complete a Google search.
-They will read the standard output from the console to get a better idea of what data is sent between client and server as students navigate sites.
+They will read the standard output from the console to get a better idea of what data is sent between the client and server as students navigate sites.
 This will communicate to students that every click and API request brokers a connection between client and server, allowing data to be exchanged between the two.

 **Instructions:**